nshanian/DESeq2/DESeq2.md

 ## Differential Expression Analysis of RNA-seq data

-For the HTML version of the workflow containing the input/output information and the embedded plots see: [DESeq2.html](https://htmlpreview.github.io/?https://github.com/nshanian/DESeq2/blob/main/DESeq2.html)

 ## Introduction

 The RNA-seq data used in this workflow was generated as part of a study that investigated the regulatory role of short-chain fatty acids (SCFAs) propionate and butyrate in the context of colorectal cancer (CRC).
 Briefly, epigenomic and transcriptomic profiles were compared in SCFA-treated and untreated CRC cells, normal cells and in mouse intestines, with the goal of gaining insight into changes in accessibility and expression of CRC-relevant genes.